holly-cummins/holly-cummins.github.io/content/posts/draft--is-efficiency-a-good-thing-part-i/index.md

 Are we doomed to inefficiency, then?
 Well, not necessarily.
 We can get rid of inefficiency, and we can do it without hurting people.
-_In [part ii](/is-efficiency-a-good-thing-part-ii) I explore some good ways of eliminating inefficiency, and also some bad-and-wrong ways.
+In [part II](/is-efficiency-a-good-thing-part-ii) I explore some good ways of eliminating inefficiency, and also some bad-and-wrong ways.